|

 The initial hardware solution at MPI-Biochemie consisted of a

-after a given number of counted cells within its window of pulse
+of cells counts within its pulse height window

-on paper.
-The use of an oscilloscope as histogram display and of an
+an oscilloscope as histogram display and of an

-xy-plotter to permanently visualize the measured histograms
+xy-plotter that provided plots of the measured histograms

-(fig.2 right) improved record keeping but the quantitative information
+(fig.2 right).
+Nevertheless the quantitative information

-populations by size during the first trimenon of life
+during the first trimenon of life

 (22)

-addition different hemoglobins, antigen expression or electrophoretic
+and in addition differences in antigen expression or electrophoretic

 mobility as consequence of switched gene expressions patterns.